relativitydev/relativity-trace-documentation/docs/user_guide/trade_reconstruction.md

 Your Trade will be fully Reconstructed when the **Reconstruction Status** field says `Complete`.

-If you choose to perform Reconstruction again on Trade that has already been Reconstructed, this will completely remove any information about the previoujs Reconstruction.
+If you choose to perform Reconstruction again on Trade that has already been Reconstructed, this will completely remove any information about the previous Reconstruction.
 {: .danger }